-From its initial stages critical literacy has been associated with self-growth, self-awareness, an ethics of care, and taking action (Freire, 1972).
-At the core of critical literacy is the regard for critical approaches that culturally and historically situate language use, discourse, texts, their authors, readers, and users as social, cultural, and political contexts (Giroux, et al 2013).
-The aim in critical literacy is that pupils are able to critique texts and discourses, understand how words are constructed, deconstructed and reconstructed in order to contest, transform social and semiotic relations (Janks, 2013).
+From its initial stages, critical literacy has been associated with self-growth, self-awareness, an ethics of care, and taking action (Freire, 1972).
+At the core of critical literacy is the regard for critical approaches that culturally and historically situate language use, discourse, texts, their authors, readers, and users as social, cultural, and political contexts (Giroux et al., 2013).
+The aim of critical literacy is to enable students to critique texts and discourses, understand how words are constructed, deconstructed and reconstructed in order to contest and transform social and semiotic relations (Janks, 2013).

-In the Freirean sense, critical literacy in relation to the immigrant-origin students would require that teachers lean in towards crafting opportunities for students to explore and construct knowledge through engagement with texts and discourse that question issues of power, inequalities, disparities within social-economic status, documentation status, and oppressive and unjust forms of social structure.
-Such opportunities for immigrant-origin students, within the context of critical literacy, positions them to deconstruct the discourse and reconstruct it from their own critical lens and experience (Janks, 2010).
+In the Freirean sense, critical literacy requires that teachers lean into crafting opportunities for students to explore and construct knowledge through engagement with texts and discourse that question issues of power, inequalities, disparities within social-economic status, documentation status, and oppressive and unjust forms of social structure.
+Such opportunities within the context of critical literacy, positions immigrant-origin students to deconstruct the discourse and reconstruct it from their own critical lens and experience (Janks, 2010).

-In Pedagogy of the oppressed, Freire provided a teaching approach in which students become consciously aware of inequitable social structures through critique.
+In Pedagogy of the oppressed, Freire described a teaching approach wherein students become consciously aware of inequitable social structures through critique.
 Such an approach in critical literacy provides the space for immigrant-origin youth to challenge social injustices and inequalities.
-Critical literacy practices are enacted when students’ lens for reading and engaging with complex texts is invited without neutrality and take on a critical stance to read the world around them and interrogate it freely (Brannon et al., 2010: Vazquez, 2014b).
-As Freire posited, the act of reading cannot happen independently of the world in which the reader exists and therefore we read the word to read the world (Freire, 1985).
+Critical literacy practices are enacted when students adopt a critical stance to read the world around them and interrogate it freely within complex texts (Brannon et al., 2010: Vazquez, 2014b).
+As Freire posited, the act of reading cannot happen independently of the world in which the reader exists and therefore, we read the word to read the world (Freire, 1985).

 Immigrant-Origin Youth

-I define immigrant-origin youth as individuals who are under the age of 18 and are either generation 1.0, 1.5, or 2.0.
+I define immigrant-origin youth as individuals who are under the age of 18 and belong to either generation 1.0, 1.5, or 2.0.
 The term 1.0 refers to children that are new to the host country and the term 1.5 describes individuals that migrated to the host country during their teen years (Rumbaut, 1997; 2004).
 The terms 2.0 includes children of immigrants who are born in the host country, in this case the United States.
-It is important to note that by no means are these immigrant-youth groups homogeneous and nor is this work suggesting that these groups are a monolith.
-However, the students in this study did share a common challenge at the time this data was collected, a constant fear of deportation for themselves or their loved ones as this data was collected during the Trump administration in which anti-immigrant rhetoric was often broadcasted.
+It is important to note that by no means are these immigrant-youth groups homogeneous nor is this work suggesting that these groups are a monolith.
+However, the students in this study did share a common challenge at the time this data was collected (during the Trump administration) - a constant fear of deportation for themselves or their loved ones.

-Researcher Positionality & Setting
+Researcher Positionality